 The company started in 2010 when we built our own server hosting infrastructure located in a Perth based datacentre.
 The server infrastructure was setup to host ‘on the cloud’ our own GO Business Enterprise Management Software which is a modern and powerful application using Microsoft SQL Server databases and Access front end.
 The hosted environment operated on high-end server and storage equipment with the latest Microsoft Windows Server and Office software and technology.

-After successfully running GO Business on our private cloud we realized an opportunity to offer our customers other hosting services such as Virtual Private Servers, Hosted Exchange email, hosted documents and Remote Desktop Services to provide a complete cloud solution.
+After successfully running GO Business on our private cloud we realised an opportunity to offer our customers other hosting services such as Virtual Private Servers, Hosted Exchange email, hosted documents and Remote Desktop Services to provide a complete cloud solution.
 As a result, GO Data Centre was formed in 2012 to provide these hosting services to our existing and new customers.